-- Pixabay – All content can be used for free, commercial, and/or noncommercial use across print and digital, except in the cases mentioned in “What is not allowed”.
+- Pixabay – All content can be used for free, commercial use, and/or noncommercial use across print and digital, except in the cases mentioned in “What is not allowed”.
 Attribution is not required and all content can be modified.

 - Unsplash – All photos can be downloaded and used for free, used for commercial and non-commercial purposes, and no permission is needed to use.

-- Pexels – All photos and videos on Pexels are free to use and modify/edit.
+- Pexels – All photos and video clips on Pexels are free to use and modify/edit.
 Attribution is not required.